cs444-defectives/nachos/README.md

             wait on departure condition
 ```

+Cars broadcast on a `depart` condition when they leave the bridge to notify
+waiting cars that it is time to check the status of the bridge again.

 The main drawback of this solution is that it does not take into consideration
 the arrival time of cars so it is not necessarily "fair".
 The direction